-POSITION: The City of Coconut Creek opposes HB 609, as it is currently written, and any legislation that restricts, reduces, or eliminates municipal revenues generated under the Local Business Tax.
+POSITION: The City of Coconut Creek opposes any legislation that restricts, reduces, or eliminates municipal revenues generated under the Local Business Tax.
 The City supports legislation that would simplify the review of business tax from an equity perspective (FLC).

-3. Impact Fees
+4. Impact Fees